marshmallow-code/apispec/docs/special_topics.rst

 The ``APISpec`` object contains helpers to add top-level components.

-To add a schema (a.k.a. "definition" in OpenAPI v2 termionology), use `spec.components.schema <apispec.core.Components.schema>`.
+To add a schema (f.k.a. "definition" in OAS v2), use `spec.components.schema <apispec.core.Components.schema>`.

 Likewise, parameters and responses can be added using